 Another example of a material to consider is pet screens, which are designed to resist damage inflicted by the claws of your pet.
 This is highly recommended if you own a cat.

-Adding extra features to your patio project will come with extra expenses.
+Adding extra features to your enclosed patio design will come with extra expenses.
 Some features that you might want to consider include installing a window or two.
-This allows you to circulate the air in your enclosed patio by leaving the windows open.
+This allows the air to circulate.

-Additionally, you might want to install some ceiling fans to provide comfort and maybe some sort of light source, in case you intend on spending some time on your patio at night.
+Additionally, you might want to install some ceiling fans and add some sort of light source, in case you intend on spending some time on your patio at night.

 Why Consider Getting an Enclosed Patio?

-Getting an enclosed patio has plenty of notable benefits.
+There’s no doubt in my mind that getting an enclosed patio will provide several benefits to you.
 Some of them are too obvious to state, but some might not have occurred to you.

 Increased Property Value

 An outdoor enclosed patio can help put a spotlight on your home and make it more appealing.
 This is a sound investment to make if you intend to attract potential homebuyers.